alphagov/govuk-prototype-kit-docs/docs/v13/documentation/branching-journeys.md

 >To create branching journeys, you need to know [how to use routes](create-routes).

+There are 2 ways to show content based on a user's answers.
+You can either send the user to different pages (called 'branching') or [change the content within a page](conditional-content) (called 'conditional' content).

 Branching means that the user will only see the pages that are relevant to them.

 For example, we can ask a question to check if the user is eligible for the service (say if they are over 18).